 Japan's Kioxia to seek listing as early as Dec after delay -paper

-TOKYO, Oct 6 (Reuters) - Japan's Kioxia Holdings Corp 6600.T is looking to list its shares on the Tokyo Stock Exchange as early as in December, the Nikkan Kogyo newspaper reported on Wednesday, after it shelved those plans last week citing an uncertain market outlook.
+TOKYO, Oct 6 (Reuters) - Japan's Kioxia Holdings Corp 6600.T is looking to list its shares on the Tokyo Stock Exchange as early as December, the Nikkan Kogyo newspaper reported on Tuesday, after it shelved those plans last week citing an uncertain market outlook.

 The world's second-largest maker of flash memory chips, previously known as Toshiba Memory, will reapply for the listing soon, the paper said, without citing sources.